 - qTest Properties contain all qTest Requirement's fields, excluding Description.

-- To view the actual JIRA issue for a particular requirement, click the ID hyperlink to be redirected into JIRA.
+- To view the actual JIRA issue for a particular requirement, select the ID hyperlink to be redirected into JIRA.

-HINT: Make sure to download the qTest Integration Browser Plug-in for your browser so your JIRA username and password is saved (which will allow you to quickly jump from qTest to JIRA without having to log in each time).
+HINT: Make sure to download the qTest Integration Browser Plug-in for your browser so that your JIRA username and password are saved (which will allow you to quickly jump from qTest to JIRA without having to log in each time).
 This is recommended to be installed on each user's browser.